A conventional loan can be conforming or nonconforming and have either fixed or adjustable rates.

 Makes for a stronger purchase offer than FHA or VA

-Monthly Mortgage insurance (if required) is less than that of an FHA loan
+Monthly mortgage insurance (if required) is generally less than FHA loans

 Restrictions on gift funds for down payment and closing costs